thedigitalkern/jamdocs/docs/theme-configuration.md

   * Prefixes - use prefixes overlapping with the keywords
   * Suffixes - use suffixes overlapping with the keywords

+## Whitelisting Safe Domains

+[Whitelisting](https://docs.oracle.com/en/cloud/paas/bi-cloud/bilpd/whitelisting-safe-domains.html "Whitelisting Safe Domains - Preparing Data in Oracle Business Intelligence Cloud Service") allows or approves access to specific content.
+For security reasons, you’re not allowed to add external content to reports or embed your reports in other applications unless your administrator considers it safe to do so.
+Only administrators can add safe domains to the whitelist.

 ## Cloudflare CDN (Importance of using a CDN)

 * [Cloudflare for Performance](https://www.cloudflare.com/performance/ "Cloudflare for Performance")